Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Abstract

 \section{Abstract}

-This paper examines how algorithmic visibility shapes a large conspiracy community on Reddit after Jeffrey Epstein's death.
-We ask whether homepage exposure changes who join \texttt{r/conspiracy}, how long they stay, and how they adapt linguistically, compared with users who arrive through organic discovery.
-Using a computational framework that combines toxicity scores, survival analysis, and lexical and semantic measures, the study shows that homepage visibility acts as a selection mechanism rather than a simple amplifier.
-Users who discover the community organically integrate more quickly into its linguistic and thematic norms and show more stable engagement over time.
-By contrast, users who arrive through visibility on the homepage remain semantically distant from core discourse and participate more briefly.
-Overall, algorithmic visibility reshapes audience size, community composition, and linguistic cohesion: newcomers who do not join organically have different incentives, integrate weakly, and leave quickly, which limits organic growth.
-In this high-risk setting, the observed behavioral and linguistic trajectories over five months do not match standard narratives in which incidental exposure to conspiracy content produces durable radicalization.
-These findings can inform the design of web platforms and recommendation systems that seek to curb harmful conspiracy exposure while supporting more responsible, transparent, and socially beneficial uses of algorithmic recommendations.
+Following the death of Jeffrey Epstein, the subreddit r/conspiracy experienced a significant visibility shock that brought mainstream users into direct contact with established conspiracy narratives.
+In this work, we explore how large-scale surges in public attention reshape participation and discourse within online conspiracy communities.
+We ask whether a sudden increase in exposure changes who join r/conspiracy, how long they stay, and how they adapt linguistically, compared with users who arrive through organic discovery.
+Using a computational framework that combines toxicity scores, survival analysis, and lexical and semantic measures over a period of 12 months, we observe that mainstream visibility is is associated with patterns consistent with a selection mechanism rather than a simple amplifier.
+Users who join the conspiracy community during the arrest-period tend to show higher linguistic similarity to core users, especially regarding linguistic and thematic norms and showing more stable engagement over time.
+By contrast, users who arrive during the height of public visibility remain semantically distant from core discourse and participate more briefly.
+Overall, we find that mainstream visibility is connected with changes in audience size, community composition, and linguistic cohesion.
+However, incidental exposure during attention shocks does not typically produce durable, integrated community members.
+These results provide a more nuanced understanding of how external events and platform visibility influence the growth and evolution of conspiracy spaces, offering insights for the design of responsible and transparent recommendation systems.